-We are interested in developing innovative protocols (i. e. materials synthesis and fabrication techniques) at the convergence of top-down and bottom-up approaches for directed assembly of complex, multi-functional structures from polymers, gels, biomaterials, and organic-inorganic hybrids.
-By coupling of chemistry, fabrication and external stimuli, we address the fundamental questions at surface-interface in a precisely controlled environment, and study the structure-property relationship, which in turn could lead to the next generation’s computers, communication networks and biomedical devices.
+We are interested in developing novel materials synthesis and fabrication methods at the convergence of top-down and bottom-up approaches for directed assembly of complex, multi-functional nano- and microstructured soft materials and their nanocomposites.
+By coupling of chemistry, fabrication and external stimuli, the Yang lab addresses the fundamental questions at surface-interface in a precisely controlled environment, and study the structure-property relationship.

 Penn team making waves with liquid crystals

 While liquid crystals are most known for controlling light propagation in displays, their electro-optic and mechanical anisotropies offer powerful tools to direct the assembly of soft materials.
 Focal conic domains (FCDs) are some of the first textures identified in liquid crystals, but until recently they were largely geometric curiosities, albeit elegant ones.
 In the past few years it has become clear that the control of these textures, which are too organized and reproducible to be called defects, can be used to create new surface patterning motifs with novel optical properties, new wetting properties, and the ability to template geometry and topology into the bulk.